OmarThinks/.NET-Razor-Pages-Project/README.md

-# .NET-MVC-Project
+# .NET-Razor-Pages-Project

-A project using .NET MVC
+A project using .NET Razor pages